Benefits of Foam Rolling

 Why Foam Rolling?

 Foam rolling has become a hugely popular fitness trend over the past few years.
-It has been embraced by coaches, professional athletes and general fitness enthusiasts due to the benefits of foam rolling.
+It has been embraced by coaches, professional athletes, and general fitness enthusiasts due to the benefits of foam rolling.
 The popularity of foam rolling has been organic through word of mouth as opposed to manufactured publicity.

 Foam rolling’s popularity is due to the fact that it works and there are a lot of benefits of foam rolling.
 It will bring instant pain relief, improve your posture, your performance and improve and maintain your range of motion.
-If you are not benefiting from foam rolling, it’s high time that you began.
+If you are not experiencing the benefits of foam rolling, it’s high time that you began.

 Foam Rolling Benefits

 A foam roller is a device that you use in order to give yourself a sports massage which will help you feel the benefits of foam rolling.
 It is a cylindrical pad made of foam that you position between your body and a fixed surface.
 Using your body weight and a foam roller, you can target problem areas of muscle and fascia, while increasing your flexibility and recovery time following a workout.

 A myofascial release foam roller works by softening fascia.
 Fascia is a fibrous tissue which connects and secures other structures to each other.
 In effect, it wraps muscle fibers together.
-Fascia can get stuck, inhibiting the ability of muscle to move freely.
+Fascia can get stuck, inhibiting the ability of a muscle to move freely.
 Fascia is bathed in ground substance, a lubricating gel that responds to movement, which turns it from a thick gel into a fluid liquid.
 Foam rolling facilitates this process.

 Warming up with a foam roller can greatly reduce the severity and likelihood of injury.
 It will activate the muscle and begin to pump blood through the area.
 This decreases recovery time.
-Using a foam roller after exercise mimics a deep tissue massage.
-This provides the dual benefits of increasing blood flow which helps carry nutrients and oxygen to the muscles and the removal of toxins.
+Using a foam roller after foam roller exercises mimic a deep tissue massage.
+This provides the dual benefits of increased blood flow which helps carry nutrients and oxygen to the muscles and the removal of toxins.